chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 we're not running the program, we're reading the code - can't really tell what will happen because there's so many things that could happen.
 We could exit here, we could exit there, we could exit here.
 Who knows.
 And that makes it increasingly hard to maintain and refactor the code.
-So SafeRef you the option to say this is always going to be valid.
+So SafeRef gives you the option to say this is always going to be valid.
 You can't check it.
 So if it's not valid, go fix that bug somewhere else.
 It should be valid here.

 26:16 SHARON: So what kind of -